MarcoGeldmacher/freightorder/Segtion 04 Prepare code to  consump event from S4HANA Cloud/README.md

 ![Alt text](img/image-3.png)
 ![Alt text](img/image-4.png)

-- 3. Right-click your package and choose New > Other ABAP Repository Object > Business Services > Event Consumption Model, and click Next to launch the creation wizard.
+3. Right-click your package and choose New > Other ABAP Repository Object > Business Services > Event Consumption Model, and click Next to launch the creation wizard.

 ![Alt text](img/image-5.png)
 ![Alt text](img/image-6.png)

-- 4. Fill in the fields and upload the .json file you saved previously into the new event consumption ADT wizard.
+4. Fill in the fields and upload the .json file you saved previously into the new event consumption ADT wizard.
 This will then automatically generate everything you need for this event consumption model, such as the event handler custom code, authorization defaults values, and inbound service.

 - Name: Is created with the Prefix and Identifier
 - Description: event consumption model for freight order
-- Namespace/ Prefix/ Identifier : Z and FREIGHTORDERCREATEDEVENT
+- Namespace/ Prefix/ Identifier: Z and FREIGHTORDERCREATEDEVENT
 - Event specification File: the .json file that you created
-- 5. click Next.
+5. click Next.

 ![Alt text](img/image-7.png)
 ![Alt text](img/image-8.png)